sap-tutorials/Tutorials/tutorials/odata-dd-6-annotations/odata-dd-6-annotations.md

 ## Intro

-In all cases, annotations consist of two parts:

-- the annotation term
+In all cases, annotations consist of two parts - the term and the value.
-- the annotation value

 In this tutorial we'll examine the terms, along with their types and possible values, in our [Northbreeze OData metadata document](https://odd.cfapps.eu10.hana.ondemand.com/northbreeze/$metadata).

 > This tutorial belongs to the OData Deep Dive mission, a re-write of the original.
 The re-write is a work in progess, please proceed with caution!
 More info can be found in the blog post [OData Deep Dive rewrite in the open](https://qmacro.org/blog/posts/2026/02/02/odata-deep-dive-rewrite-in-the-open/).